Why Try an Elimination Diet for Dogs?

 Consider LolaHemp Organic CBD Oil

 In some cases, dogs just seem to have sensitive stomachs or mild food sensitivities that can cause intermittent problems that sometimes might present as a food allergy.
-As we have written about extensively elsewhere, the endocannabinoid system is related to a healthy gut and good digestion.
-As such, many owners have found that a quality full spectrum CBD oil for dogs can help with common problems associated with sensitive stomachs and digestion.
+The endocannabinoid system, which interacts with CBD, is responsible for regulating a healthy gut, good digestion, and even promoting skin health.